PDA Electronic Fire and Security Systems SCQF level 6

 Centres with devolved authority for approval should use their own internal approval process.

-Centres without devolved authority will have to come forward for approval and should contact SQA's Business Development Team for guidance.
+Centres without devolved authority must come forward for approval and should contact SQA’s Business Development Team for guidance.

-Assessors and verifiers must be able to meet SQA's general requirements for technical/occupational competence as outlined in the Guide to Approval.
+Assessors and verifiers must be able to meet SQA’s general requirements for technical/occupational competence as outlined in the Systems and Qualification Approval Guide.

-Each individual Unit specification gives detailed information on the Evidence Requirements and approaches to assessment for each Unit.
+Each unit specification gives detailed information on the evidence requirements and approaches to assessment for the unit.

-This PDA is a mandatory component in the Level 3 Electronic Security Systems Modern Apprenticeship.
+This PDA is a mandatory component in the SCQF level 6 Modern Apprenticeship in Electronic Security Systems.

-• SVQ 3 Providing Electronic Fire and Security Systems (GG9K 23)
+GP7G 23 SVQ in Providing Electronic Fire and Security Systems at SCQF level 6

 Unit title SCQF 5